Skip to main content

 In complex ecosystems, traditional indicators of compromise may not always capture the breadth or nature of a cybersecurity threat or attack campaign, possibly leading to false alert fatigue and missed detections with security analysts.

-Meanwhile, attackers and adversaries are increasingly using automated & AI-driven tools to penetrate and attack corporate networks.
+Meanwhile, attackers and adversaries are increasingly using automated and AI-driven tools to penetrate and attack corporate networks.
 Defences need to adapt.

 The Solutions